 A combination of Lancaster Medical School, University of Liverpool School of Medicine and Edge Hill University Medical School

 Our collaborative online medical summer school will provide you with an insight to studying medicine at three medical schools across the North West.
-It will allow you to experience differing teaching styles, engage with specialist staff and ask questions to student ambassadors from across the three medical schools.
-The online format will allow you to complete a range of activities and will be supplemented by a shorter campus experience when possible.*
+It will allow you to experience differing teaching styles, engage with specialist staff and ask questions to student ambassadors from across the three host medical schools.

 Bristol Medical School